 If a < b, then a + c < b + c

-If both Alex and Billy get 3 more coins each, Alex will still have less coins than Billy.
+If both Alex and Billy get $3 more, then Alex will still have less money than Billy.

 - If a < b, then a − c < b − c

 - If a > b, then a + c > b + c, and

 - If a > b, then a − c > b − c